Portrait

-I am currently a Ph.D. student at the National University of Singapore, where I study biologically plausible models of spatial learning and associative memory under the supervision of Andrew Tan, Camilo Libedinsky, and Shih-Cheng Yen.
-Previously, I contributed to fMRI research on human memory with Gedi Lukšys and the monkey connectome with Anna Wang Roe.
+Currently, I am building biologically plausible models of spatial learning and associative memory, advised by Andrew Tan, Camilo Libedinsky, and Shih-Cheng Yen.
+Previously, I worked on reinforcement learning and fMRI research Gedi Lukšys, and contributed to monkey connectome research with Anna Wang Roe.

 Curriculum Vitae